jpegleg/eaas-deployment-e/README.md

 # eaas-deployment-e
-EasS API deployment "e" template on CentOS 7 or 8.
+EasS API deployment "e" template on linux with docker for a single node.

 This is a collection of docker containers and a few scripts, used as a starting place template.